ilifu/ilifu_user_docs/docs/getting_started/access_ilifu.md

 The Slurm batch scheduler is the primary service accessed via SSH.
 Other services accessed via SSH include the [transfer node](data/data_transfer?id=transfer-using-scp-and-rsync).

  Web-based applications include [Jupyter](https://jupyter.ilifu.ac.za/), [CARTA](https://carta.idia.ac.za/) and a [reports](https://reports.ilifu.ac.za/) portal, where users can manage their profile information, review usage data and manage the SSH public keys associated with their account.
-Web-based services are accessible through the dashboard on the [IDIA Gateway](https://gateway.idia.ac.za/), or directly via their URL linked above.
+Web-based services are accessible through the dashboard on the [IDIA Science Gateway](https://gateway.idia.ac.za/), or directly via their URL linked above.

 ## Slurm batch scheduler